Image

 Birds are truly beautiful creatures.
-They are the first to wake us in the early morning hours, much before the sun has made its presence felt on the horizon.
-They grace our backyards with their elegant presence while we gawk at them with a sense of awe.
-Why not let your child know all about ornithology, through some truly interesting Birds Activities?
+They are the first to wake us in the early morning, much before the sun has made its presence felt on the horizon.
+They grace our backyards with their elegant presence while we gawk at them with awe.
+Why not teach your little ones more about these beautiful creatures through bird activities for kindergarten, like bird designing and bird mimicry?

-If you’re a bird lover, you’re going to love these hands-on bird-related activities.
+If you are a bird lover, you are going to love these hands-on bird activities:

 1. Feathers on Paper

 2. One of the coolest bird activities.
-Draw the outline of the bird in mind and then stick feathers of that particular bird on it, to complete ‘the big picture’.
+Draw the bird’s outline in mind and then stick feathers of that particular bird on it, to complete ‘the big picture’.

 3. Bird Designing